adainstarks/PioneerVFD/README.md

 - The `EEQ` silk label can tint-match now by clicking it.
 - The lyrics button opens Spotify lyrics while avoiding Beautiful Lyrics / Spicy Lyrics takeover routes.

+`PULSE` in current state only works for Mac and Windows.
 `PULSE` starts from `OFF` on launch so Spotify does not reopen desktop/system audio capture by itself.
 Turn it on from the menu when you want live bars, then select a capture source with audio when Chromium asks.

 Saved preferences include `PERF`, `TINT`, `DIM`, `TYPE`, selected `OEL` clip, `VFD`, racing color mode, dark chrome, EEQ tint, and transport button glow. `PULSE` intentionally boots idle even if it was previously enabled.